-- The site benefits from a network of existing forestry tracks.
-The site design uses existing tracks where possible to limit the requirement for new track construction, although the existing tracks will require upgrading. - Tracks and footpaths require a micrositing allowance of 100 m to avoid any sensitive ecological, hydrological features and to minimise cut/fill operations and areas of soft or boggy ground or peat.
-Any known sensitive features will be avoided. - Ground investigation works undertaken prior to construction will help to refine track design.
+- The Site benefits from a network of existing forestry tracks.
+The site design uses existing tracks where possible to limit the requirement for new track construction, although the existing tracks will require upgrading. - Tracks and footpaths require a micrositing allowance of 100 m to avoid any sensitive ecological, hydrological features and to minimise cut/fill operations and areas of soft or boggy ground or peat. - Ground investigation works undertaken prior to construction will help to refine track design.
 Additional topographical surveys will be undertaken along the micrositing corridor to allow the least-impact route to be chosen.
 This may be supplemented with additional peat probing or trial pit works to determine soil conditions. - The access tracks will have a minimum width of 5 m, with additional local widening on bends, and at junctions. - Sufficient passing areas will be incorported into the track design.
-These will be kept to a miniumum as junctions to spur roads can also be used to facilitate vehicles passing.
+These will be kept to a miniumum as junctions to spur roads can also be used to facilitate vehicles passsing.